romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which methods can be used to authenticate against GitHub?
+Q: Which methods can be used to authenticate against GitHub?
 <details><summary>Show the answer</summary><p>

 - **Using a username and password**